evansteiner/devBox-Ubuntu_Trusty_14.04_LTS_x64/README.md

 7.)
 Inside of the box, navigate to <code>/var/www/project/</code>.
 This is the server root directory.
 From here you most likely want to initialize a new git repo and start your development.

 #### NOTES
+##### Trouble with <code>vagrant up</code>
+VirtualBox can struggle with multiple instances of the same box, even if their not running at the same time.
+You're likely to run into this issue if you're in the habit of starting a new box for each project.

+If you run into this issue, open VirtualBox and remove any previous instances of this box and then try to <code>vagrant up</code> again.

 ##### Sequel Pro Connections
 When connecting to the out-of-the-box database that comes with this box, use these settings with SQL Pro:
 - MySQL Host: 127.0.0.1